manutalcual/winredock/README.md

 ### Not compiling

-Use the binaries in "bin" directory.
+Use the zip in "bin" directory.
 There are Cygwin64 DLLs and the executable app.

 ### Compilation